-Risks Related to Development, Clinical Testing and Regulatory Approval of Our Product Candidates, Including Asfotase Alfa and Eculizumab for Indications Other than PNH and aHUS
+Risks Related to Development, Clinical Testing and Regulatory Approval of Our Product Candidates

 None of our product candidates except for Soliris has received regulatory approvals.
 Soliris has not been approved for any indication other than for the treatment of patients with PNH and aHUS.
 If we are unable to obtain regulatory approvals to market one or more of our product candidates, including asfotase alfa and Soliris for other indications, our business may be adversely affected.